OItisTang/Misc-Scripts/README.txt

 Some miscellaneous scripts:

+* clean_up_open_menu.sh
+  There are some same items on your open with menu?

-1. convert_qqmusic.sh
+* convert_qqmusic.sh
   Want to export mp3 out from your QQMusic on your iPhone/iPad?

+* getip
+  print IP address